PedroDLucca/PedroDLucca/README.md

 ### Hey there!
 I'm D'Lucca 🤗👋

-- ⚙ Industrial Mechanics Technician 🛠
 - 👨🏾‍🎓 Mechatronic Engineering Student 🦾
 - 🦿 Working with 3D Printing and Prototyping 🤖
 - 📚 Training my english writing pages like this 🕺
-- 👨🏽‍💻 Learning HTML and CSS 🌐
+- 🪛 Technologies: HTML, CSS and JavaScript 🌐
-- 👾 I want to be a Game Developer 🎮
+- 👨🏽‍💻Learning React and Node.js 📚

 <div align="center">
   <a href="https://github.com/PedroDLucca">